 - Infrastructure: investigation of servicing issues, opportunities and costs covering – three waters, transportation, electricity, gas and fibre

-- Social infrastructure: investigation of the social and community infrastructure needs such as schools and community facilities
+- Social infrastructure: investigation of the social and community infrastructure needs such as schools, open space and community and recreational facilities

 - Commercial and retail: investigation of the appropriate size, location and scale of local commercial/retail centres for each catchment.

-The planning study will help us gain a better understanding of the infrastructure needs, options and costs within both areas, and provide a comprehensive approach to the delivery of infrastructure in Welcome Bay and Ohauiti.
+The planning study has helped us gain a better understanding of the infrastructure needs, options and costs within both areas, and provide a comprehensive approach to the delivery of infrastructure in Welcome Bay and Ohauiti.